 Rusty Pacemaker – quite a stage name, ain’t it?
 Well, fear not, rock and #metal fan – ’tis all about music.
 Rusty hails us from Austria, home of outfits like Illuminata and Summoning; a known turf for Rock and Metal.
 It must be the steep valleys over there spawning this kind of tune.
-A self-taught instrumentalist, signing his creations to his very own label Solanum Records.
-And it is this authentic craftiness that really got me interested to look at ruins, the sophomore full length album released earlier in 2015.
+And it is his authentic craftiness that really got me interested to look at ruins, the sophomore full length album released earlier in 2015.

 Rusty Pacemaker is an (almost) one-man band, scarcely seconded by Lady K on some tracks and, more prominently, the drummer Franz Löchinger; but more to that later.
 Rusty by the way never formally learned any instrument and professes not to know how to read notes.
 Just picked up a guitar, checked out a few riffs, got going and taught himself how to build a studio.
 And why the hell not?
 This is already a laudable action right there – and with a sizable result to boot.